-The solver function for a 2D case with constant wave velocity and u = 0 as boundary condition follows the setup from the similar function for the 1D case in wave1D_u0.py, but there are a few necessary extensions.
-The code is in the program wave2D_u0.py17.
+The solver function for a 2D case with constant wave velocity and boundary condition u = 0 is analogous to the 1D case with similar parameter values (see wave1D\u0.py), apart from a few necessary extensions.
+The code is found in the program wave2D\u0.py.